milesilab/BioRssay/index.md

 ![](index_files/figure-markdown_strict/unnamed-chunk-1-1.png)

-For a comprehensive tutorial of the package, navigate to “Get started” where all the functions and usage is described with ample examples.
+***For a comprehensive tutorial of the package, navigate to “Get started” where all the functions and usage is explained with ample examples.***

 **Installation**